seladb/PcapPlusPlus-DockerImages/README.md

 - Ubuntu 16.04 with DPDK 19.02
 - Ubuntu 16.04 with DPDK 19.08
 - Ubuntu 16.04 with latest version of PF_RING
-- Ubuntu 18.04 with latest version of Doxygen

 Travis-CI is used for building the docker images automatically and push them to Docker Hub.